FSChuang/CSC510-SE-Group8/proj2/mealslot/README.md

 API routes live under `app/api/**` and are fully typed.

+## Roadmap

+- Enhance UI with animations
+- Allow for more complex meal plans spanning multiple categories
+- Add a login system so users can save meal plans
+- Create a system for users to share dishes and plans with others

 ## Support

 For issues, questions, or feature requests, please open a GitHub issue.